-Check the accuracy
+Check the Accuracy

 It should be easy for you to correct these errors, although you may have to spend some time on the matter.
 You must file an administrative Review Application with the NYC Department of Finance.
 The city has the power to go back six years to retroactively fix errors.

-Disagreement on property value
+Disagreement on Property Valuation

-The matter becomes more complicated and difficult when you disagree on the assessed value.
-When the NYC Department of Finance sends out the notice of property value, you may believe the effective market value is too high based on current conditions.
+The matter becomes more complicated and confusing when you disagree on the assessed value.
+When the NYC Department of Finance sends out the notice of property value, you may believe the estimated market value; is too high based on current conditions.
 You may also disagree with the tax class your property was put in.
-Errors are handled through the Department of Finance, who has the sole domain in this matter.
+Errors are handled; through the Department of Finance, who has the sole domain in this matter.
 But, you can protest the valuation assigned to the NYC Tax Commission.

-Should you hire a professional?
+Should you Hire a Professional?

-You can hire a company or law firm that can handle your appeal.
+You can hire a company or law firm that can handle your property tax appeal.
 Using a professional services provider has certain advantages.
 Presumably, the company is an expert in this area and knows the process and proper forms to file.
 It should also see if you have a legitimate claim.
 Using an outside company can save you time dealing with the city bureaucracy.
 Additionally, the firm does the legwork to demonstrate that your property has a lower market value than the city claims.
 On the downside, you will have an added expense, with no guarantee on the outcome.

 Given this, you might wish to analyze the cost and benefits carefully.

 The city and state have additional programs which might help you reduce your property tax bill.
 There is the New York State Tax Relief Exemption, or STAR, which provides tax relief for the state’s residents.
-Basic STAR exempts the first $30,000 of your home’s value from taxation, providing your income is less than $500,000.
+The first STAR exempts the first $30,000 of your home’s value from taxation, providing your income is less than $500,000.
 The state designed Enhanced STAR for residents age 65 or older.

 Other exemptions can reduce your property tax bill.
 The city has its benefit for those 65 or older, the Senior Citizen Homeowners Exemptions (SCHE).
 SCHE Your eligibility is dependent on having your income below a threshold.
 You also must meet other requirements related to ownership and residency. anThis can lower your assessed value by up to 50%, depending on your income.

 There are also property tax exemptions for disabled individuals.
 Similar to the SCHE program, this can decrease your home’s assessed value by up to 50%.
 Other groups that can achieve property tax relief include veterans, clergy, and disabled crime victims.
 For you to gain eligibility for these programs, the city requires that the property is your primary residence.
-This means you live there most of the year or use the address for your voting registration.
+Me you live there most of the year or use the address for your voting registration.

 For the city’s programs, you need to have your application postmarked by March 15th to receive benefits by July 1st.
 Otherwise, your assistance starts the following year.